Azure/azure-sdk-for-net/eng/common/TestResources/README.md

 If you persisted environment variables, you should also remove those as well.

-Some scripts accept the `AdditionalParameters` parameter to control additional resource configuration options.
+Some test-resources.json templates utilize the `AdditionalParameters` parameter to control additional resource configuration options.
 For example:

 ```powershell
 New-TestResources.ps1 keyvault -AdditionalParameters @{enableHsm = $true}